deprimus/Tale/README.md

 There is currently no documentation; there will be one someday.

-Here's the old setup in case you want to manually set up Tale, or want to see how it works: [old setup guide](https://github.com/deprimus/Tale/blob/master/SETUP.md).
+Here's the outdated manual setup in case you want to see how the old version worked behind the scenes: [old setup guide](https://github.com/deprimus/Tale/blob/master/SETUP.md).
+Currently, Tale does this setup, and more, completely automatically via editor scripts.

-Tale has support for the old Post Processing V2 stack for effects like Bloom.
+Tale had support for the old Post Processing V2 stack for effects like Bloom.
+However, as of now, they haven't been updated and therefore no longer work.

-If you want those:

-1. In your project, open `Window -> Package Manager`
-2. Choose `Packages: In Unity Registry`
-3. Search `Post Processing` and install it

-You will have to *manually* set up post processing.
-For this, check out the post processing section in the [old setup guide](https://github.com/deprimus/Tale/blob/master/SETUP.md#post-processing).
+If you need support for those, please create an issue and we'll do our best :)

 # Story scripts

-## Compiling
-If you have a story script, you can compile it to Tale code.
-Simply open the menu `Tale -> Compile Story` and select the file.

-The Tale scripts will be generated under `Assets/Scripts/Scenes`, and you will also see `Dialog.cs` which contains helper methods.

-## What are they?
 Story scripts are basically markdown files in a specific format.
 When you develop a game, you usually write a script for the game story.

 The script describes the scenes and dialog.
 If you write this script in the format shown below, Tale will be able to compile it to C# code which is compatible with Tale.
+This gives you a head start, as it handles the boilerplate for you.

 ```md
 ...